sohit-agarwal/Wexflow/README.md

 # More information

 More information about Wexflow can be found on [CodeProject](https://www.codeproject.com/Articles/1164009/Wexflow-Open-source-workflow-engine-in-Csharp).
+-->

 # License
 Wexflow is licensed under the [MIT License](https://github.com/aelassas/Wexflow/blob/master/LICENSE.txt).

 Wexflow contains other libraries with their individual licenses.
 More details about these licenses can be found in the [wiki](https://github.com/aelassas/Wexflow/wiki/License).

-# Change log
+# Changelog

-The changes are documented in the release history that can be found in the [wiki](https://github.com/aelassas/Wexflow/wiki/History).
+The changelog is available in the [release history](https://github.com/aelassas/Wexflow/wiki/History).

 # Thanks